softwarefactory-project/sf-docs/docs/operator/metrics.rst

 Dashboards access
 -----------------

-There is a new item on the top menu, on the right side named "Status" to access the Grafana dashboard:
+At Software Factory main page, there is the Grafana icon, click on it to access Grafana's dashboard:

 .. image:: imgs/metrics/grafana_dashboard.png
    :scale: 50 %